crookplusplus/CryptoBroker/README.md

 # CryptoBroker
-&nbsp;&nbsp; This project emulates a cryptocurrency brokerage tasked with handling purchase and sale requests for a pair of digital currencies.
-To manage these transactions efficiently, the project employs concurrent producer and consumer threads.
-The producer threads are responsible for generating buy orders and depositing them into a shared queue, specific to the respective cryptocurrency.
-Semaphores are utilized to prevent any potential race conditions and to ensure seamless thread synchronization.
-This project is executed within a Linux environment to harness the capabilities of the POSIX thread library.
+&nbsp;&nbsp;This project serves as a simulation of a cryptocurrency brokerage dedicated to managing purchase and sale requests for a pair of digital currencies.
+To ensure efficient transaction processing, the project leverages the concept of concurrent producer and consumer threads
+&nbsp;&nbsp; The purpose of this project is to demonstrate proficiency in creating multithreaded programs that implement semaphores for synchronization and data integrity in C++ programming within a Linux environment.
 ## Purpose

-&nbsp;&nbsp; The purpose of this project is to demonstrate proficiency in creating multithreaded programs that implement semaphores for synchronization and data integrity in C++ programming within a Linux environment.
+## Concurrency Model
+&nbsp;&nbsp;In this system, producer threads are responsible for the generation of buy orders, which are then placed into a shared queue functioning as a bounded buffer.
+Specifically, there exist two producer threads, each responsible for producing buy orders for distinct cryptocurrencies, namely Bitcoin and Ethereum.

+&nbsp;&nbsp;On the other side, two consumer threads are tasked with processing these buy orders via separate simulated blockchains, referred to as Blockchain X and Blockchain Y.

+## Synchronization and Data Control
+&nbsp;&nbsp;To maintain the integrity of the shared queue and prevent potential race conditions, semaphores are employed to enforce critical sections around the queue.
+Given the bounded nature of the buffer, which permits a maximum of 16 total sale requests and 5 Bitcoin requests, semaphores are strategically employed to prevent overproduction of requests by producer threads.
+Additionally, a semaphore is employed as a barrier, ensuring synchronized completion of all threads.

 ## DevelopmentEnvironment
+&nbsp;&nbsp;This project is executed within a Linux environment to harness the capabilities of the POSIX thread library.

 - **<u>Operating System:</u>** [Ubuntu 20.04 LTS on Windows Subsytem for Linux.](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview)
 - **<u>IDE: </u>** [Visual Studio Code (VS Code)](https://code.visualstudio.com/download)
 - **<u>Compiler</u>**[Visual Studio Code (VS Code)](https://gcc.gnu.org/)